The Wrecked Vessel

 Bound for Buffalo with a full cargo of wheat, the Tanner left Chicago on the afternoon of September 9, 1875.
 Off the coast of Milwaukee, it was struck by a powerful squall, which stripped away most of its sails and left it unable to maneuver.
 The Tanner dropped anchor in Milwaukee’s outer harbor.
 As a gale from the northeast followed the squall, the tug F.C.
 Maxon went to the Tanner’s aid.
 Three times the tug attempted to tow the boat to safety between the long piers forming the entrance to Milwaukee’s inner harbor.
 Three times the line parted.
 The tug was forced to retire, and the Tanner anchored again outside the harbor entrance.

 A Terrifying Night

 The gale increased through the night, slowly driving the stricken ship southeastward towards the remnant piers of the harbor’s original entrance.
-The Tanner struck them about 4 a.m., breaking her keel and immediately sinking to her deck in about 20 feet of water.
+The Tanner struck them about 4 a.m., breaking its keel and immediately sinking to its deck in about 20 feet of water.
 Her captain, M. D. Howard, and his crew of nine scrambled into the rigging, where they clung for hours, battered by cold, rain, and fierce winds, as they watched their ship slowly break apart.